ashumeow/filtered_websocket/README.md

-    WebSocketDataFilter # Will run against any data received event WebSocketMessageFilter # Will run against any valid message frames WebSocketDisconnectFilter # Will run anytime a client disconnects
+    WebSocketDataFilter # Will run against any data received event WebSocketMessageFilter # Will run against any valid message frames WebSocketDisconnectFilter # Will run anytime a client disconnects WebSocketConsumerFilter # Will run against any data placed into a web socket instance's queue

 To create a new filter simply inherit from one of the base filter classes.